MeasureTransport/MParT/docs/source/getting_started/example.rst

     ./Simple                # Run the executable

 .. tip::
-   If CMake throws an error saying it couldn't find `KokkosConfig.cmake`, try manually specifying the path to your MParT (or Kokkos) installations in your cmake call using `X_ROOT`.
+   If CMake throws an error saying it couldn't find :code:`KokkosConfig.cmake`, try manually specifying the path to your MParT (or Kokkos) installations in your cmake call using :code:`X_ROOT`.
 For example,

    .. code-block:: bash

        cmake -DKokkos_ROOT=<your/install/path>/lib/cmake/Kokkos ..

 Python
 ^^^^^^^^^